phi-hein/iCon/Docs/USER_MANUAL.md

 After adding KMC jobs to the list in iCon's `Job Settings` tab, these jobs can be submitted to a remote queue system.
 Before hitting the `Submit` button, several preparations are necessary, as will be described further [below](#preparations-for-remote-job-submission).

 ### Automatic remote submission process of iCon:
+For a proper understanding of the required settings, please see how iCon submits remote calculations:
 - Connects to the remote cluster via SSH and SFTP.
 This requires to authenticate twice, which can be accelerated by using private key authentication.
 - Checks whether the required `iConSimulator.exe` and `iConSearcher.exe` are present and up-to-date.
 If not, then their source code is uploaded to the specified `Build directory` and they are compiled by executing the specified `Build script`.
 - Copies the executables to the `Base directory` of the jobs.